persteenolsen/pso-gatsby-blog-one/src/posts/2022-12-21-asp-net-basic-authentication-used-for-login-azure-gh-pages.md

   - github-pages
   - azure
   - ci-cd
+  - azure-repos
 ---

 ASP.NET Core 2.2 Web API with Vue using Basic Authentication for Login

 The API is hosted at Microsoft Azure App Service and the Client at GitHub Pages

+A CI / CD Pipeline was implemented by Azure DevOps - A Build and a Release Pipeline which deploys to Azure App Service

 <a href="https://persteenolsen.github.io/vue-basic-auth-gh-pages-client/" target="_blank" title="Basic Authentication">Try the demo...</a>